 Harrison et al. (1982) estimated that the wintering population during the 1970s was of the order of 400 while Harrison & Harrison (2005) reported that it reached 1400 by 1990/1 and had remained fairly stable since.
-The five-yearly means of maximum counts at the principal roost sites, between 1986 and 2005, are presented in Table 1.
+The five-yearly means of maximum counts at the principal roost sites, between 1986 and 2015, are presented in Table 1.
 As the BTO's Wintering Gulls Survey in January 1993 revealed 550 at Draycote it seems likely that, as with a number of other species at Draycote, more general counts tend to underestimate the actual numbers roosting.
-In the Warwickshire Tame Valley numbers have declined substantially during the past twenty years, no doubt a result of changing procedures at local landfill sites.
+In the Warwickshire Tame Valley numbers declined substantially during the past twenty years and it is now no more than an intermittent visitor, no doubt a result of changing procedures and eventual closure at local landfill sites.

 |5-year Mean||Draycote||Tame Valley||Westwood||Belvide||Blithfield||Chasewater||Bartley|

 |1991 - 1995||170||94||45||57||281||372|

 Table 1.
 5-yearly mean maximum counts of Great Black-backed Gull at principal roost sites, 1986 - 2015.